-Tanishq Launches 'Stunning Every Ear' | Business
+Tanishq launches 'Stunning Every Ear' | Business

 - India

-This largest-ever assortment, available across 360+ Tanishq stores in India, consists of more than 2000 pairs of earrings in 16 forms and across 29 categories to choose from.
-The range is crafted in gold, diamonds, and platinum including designs for daily wear, office wear, festive wear, and wedding wear.
+This largest ever assortment, available across 360 plus Tanishq stores in India, consists of more than 2000 pairs of earrings in 16 forms and across 29 categories to choose from.
+The range is crafted in gold, diamonds and platinum including designs for daily wear, office wear, festive wear and wedding wear.
 The collection ranges from classic gold and diamond studs to intricate designs in gold or Kundan, traditional Jhumkas while embracing the boldness of modernity with a touch of tradition.
 There is truly something for every occasion.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)